 Overhead, soaring rounded Renaissance domes and gilded Gothic arches create an airy and spiritual space.

-Video of the interior of the Basilica de la Inmaculada Concepcion
+Video of Basilica de la Inmaculada Concepcion

 The Basilica de la Inmaculada Concepcion is located on the Plaza de la Republica -- just a short stroll from Olas Altas Beach, the Plaza Machado or other locations in the Centro Historico.